Farmers are still reeling months after Hurricane Helene ravaged crops across the South

 Helene cost Georgia cotton farmers roughly one-third of their crop, with direct and indirect losses valued at $560 million.
 Some were still recovering from Hurricane Michael in 2018.

-Cotton growers also were facing low prices this harvest season of around 70 cents per pound (0.45 kilograms), said Taylor Sills, executive director of the Georgia Cotton Commission.
+Cotton growers also were facing low prices this harvest season of around 70 cents per pound (per 0.45 kilograms), said Taylor Sills, executive director of the Georgia Cotton Commission.
 That meant they needed a big yield to turn any profit.

 “Times were awful, and then they got hit by a hurricane,” Sills said.
 “There are people who lost everything and there are people who didn’t.
 But everybody lost something.”